How We Would Work Together:Agreement for Psychotherapy

 Each session for individual psychotherapy will be for 50 minutes.
-For couple therapy sessions are one and a half hours.
+For couple therapy sessions are one or for one and a half hours.
 We would agree the day and time of the sessions and from then on, that day and time will be set aside to work together.
 It is very important to our work together that we do have a commitment to meet regularly.

 Payments for sessions can be via cash, cheque or BACS at the end of the session.

 I will be ready at the agreed time.
 If for any reason the session starts late, it would still finish at the agreed time.

 If a session is not attended for any reason, Including holidays outside of mine, the fee will be payable unless;

 You give a weeks notice of moving a session, and whether I am able offer an alternative time to meet.

 It is my holiday time, in which case I will aim to give a month’s notice.

 I may need to cancel a session at short-notice, but I will make every effort to find an alternative time slot.

 My telephone number is 07957 406444 if you need to contact me.
 If I am not available to take your call, then please leave a message on my voicemail and I will call you back as soon as possible.
 However, I am not generally available to conduct therapy over the phone.
 If you do need to contact me, please do so between 9.00 a.m. and 7.00 p.m.
 Monday-Friday.